 Agency, the Danish Ministry of Justice has introduced a Bill to

 the Danish parliament allowing companies and other business

 entities to establish a floating charge.
 It is anticipated that

 the Bill will be passed in the summer session of parliament and

 Under the Bill a company or a business entity can grant a

+own.
 Floating charges will be limited to certain categories of

-assets but will include all future assets within those categories and not
+assets but will include all future assets within those

-material, equipment, inventory, livestock and IPR.
+raw material, equipment, inventory, livestock and IPR.
 Not

 included in the floating charge are real estate with fixtures

 and equipment, ships above five gross tonnages, aircraft, and

 some other categories of assets for which Danish law already

 A floating charge is established by registering an indemnity

-level of this duty might impact the use of a floating charge in certain
+level of this duty might impact the use of a floating charge in

-and protected against the claims of the company's
+secured and protected against the claims of the company's

 creditors or contractual rights to the assets established later

 The Bill also creates a form of floating charge that relates